-In this section, we discuss transaction-based replication using global transaction identifiers (GTIDs), introduced in MySQL 5.6.5.
+This section explains transaction-based replication using global transaction identifiers (GTIDs), introduced in MySQL 5.6.5.
 When using GTIDs, each transaction can be identified and tracked as it is committed on the originating server and applied by any slaves; this means that it is not necessary when using GTIDs to refer to log files or positions within those files when starting a new slave or failing over to a new master, which greatly simplifies these tasks.
 Because GTID-based replication is completely transaction-based, it is simple to determine whether masters and slaves are consistent; as long as all transactions committed on a master are also committed on a slave, consistency between the two is guaranteed.
-You can use either statement-based or row-based replication with GTIDs (see Section 16.1.2, “Replication Formats”); however, for best results, we recommend that you use the row-based format.
+You can use either statement-based or row-based replication with GTIDs (see Section 17.1.2, “Replication Formats”); however, for best results, we recommend that you use the row-based format.

 This section discusses the following topics:

 How GTIDs are defined and created, and how they are represented in the MySQL Server (see Section 22.214.171.124, “GTID Concepts”).